RahanBenabid/Learning-Backend/Side Notes.md

 - please fix the cookies footer
 - fix the register showing up when you’re not in the home folder
 - categories in acronym creation not working

+## Side Notes
+- the whole frontend is pretty much the `/WebsiteController.swift` file mixed with the `/Resources` folder
+- there are both the handlers that return a **View** and post handlers that return a **Response**
+- URL vs URI, URL is a specific URI that tells you how to access the resource, where URI is a string that identifies a resource, URI identifies a resource by either *Location (URL)* or *name (URN)*, the terms between URL and URI are interchangeable since all URLs are URIs